Pacific Quay & SECC, SECC

 comedy stars and sporting events.
 The arena has the potential to

-The Hydro will be in the top five busiest indoor entertainment
+The SSE Hydro is expected to be in the top five busiest indoor

-arenas in the world alongside such iconic venues as Madison Square
+entertainment arenas in the world alongside such iconic venues as

 Scottish Hydro has committed to invest £1.5 million per year

 over the next 10 years.
-The Scottish company, which has been
+The Scottish company, which is part of SSE

-supplying energy to the nation's homes and businesses since 1947,
+plc, has been supplying energy to the nation's homes and

 In September 2010 SECC announced that AEG Facilities have been